reachsolution/You-Dont-Know-JS/types & grammar/ch4.md

 While `Boolean(..)` is clearly explicit, it's not at all common or idiomatic.

-Just like the unary `+` operator coerces a value to a `number` (see above), the unary `!` negate operator explicitly coerces a value to a `boolean`.
+ `!` negate operator explicitly coerces a value to a `boolean`.
 The *problem* is that it also flips the value from truthy to falsy or vice versa.
 So, the most common way JS developers explicitly coerce to `boolean` is to use the `!!` double-negate operator, because the second `!` will flip the parity back to the original:

 ```js
 var a = "0";